Dental laboratory: National Association of Dental Laboratories

 The National Association of Dental Laboratories (NADL) was formed in the United States in 1951 after the merger of Dental Laboratory Institute of America and the American Dental Laboratory Association.
 It became a federation of state commercial dental laboratory associations.
 This merger took place in Chicago and then, in 1952, NADL established its headquarters offices in Washington, D.C., which were moved to Tallahassee, Florida later in 2001.

 The association was known as the National Association of Certified Dental Laboratories from 1968 to 1971 when it changed back to its original name.
 Its mission is to be the recognized advocate for the dental laboratory technology industry by promoting professionalism, setting technical standards and providing valued services to its membership.
 The stated purpose of NADL is to uphold and advance the dignity, honor and efficiency of those engaged as operators of dental laboratories, to advance their standards of service to the dental profession and to establish cooperation among its members.

 NADL offers several benefits to its members and one of such benefits is that it promotes high standards and aims to work as a unified voice for the dental laboratory trade.
 NADL establishes alliances with professional businesses to benefit its members with either discounts or services.
 Members also benefit from NADL's educational programs ranging from seminars, conferences, materials, the NADL University which offers a Certificate in Dental Laboratory Management, to the Wealth of Knowledge Videotape Library.
 These programs inform and educate NADL members on topics such as production, marketing, and promotion, and also serve as continuing education credits.
 Furthermore, this association offers the NADL Pillar Scholarship aimed to provide qualified dental technicians the opportunity to take the necessary examinations to complete the Certified Dental Technician examination process.

 NADL also has its set of communications tools to keep its members informed about the industry trends.
 Two examples are the Journal of Dental Technology (JDT), a journal published 9 times a year, and JDT Unbound, a mail newsletter that includes regular updates.

 Its Board of Directors comprises 14 members and its current President is Robert Savage.
 NADL also has an independent board, the National Board for Certification in Dental Laboratory Technology, founded in 1955 as an independent certification organization.
 It administered the first Certified Dental Technician (CDT) tests in October 1958 and awarded the first CDT certificates in March of the following year.

-A wide range of institutions offer associate degree programs to become a technician.
-In addition, an interested person can complete an apprenticeship program that lasts for five years.
-After the apprenticeship or associate degree has been finished, the person will need to pass an exam that is administered by the National Board for Certification in Dental Laboratory Technology.